 5.8.
-Impact of OBZ and hybrid interconnection configurations on balancing market design
+Impact of an offshore bidding zone and hybrid interconnection configurations on the balancing market design

-Section 4 of this consultation document explains that an offshore bidding zone and a hybrid interconnection configuration is considered for part or even all new offshore wind farms connected to the Princess Elisabeth Zone.
+Section 4 of this consultation document explains that an offshore bidding zone and a hybrid interconnection configuration should be considered for the new offshore wind farms of the Princess Elisabeth Zone connected to the DC system Princess Elisabeth Zone.
 This section investigates the potential implications of these evolutions for the balancing timeframe in general, and the impact on the mitigation measures for storm and ramping events in specific.
 While the second objective needs to ensure robust technical requirements for new offshore wind parks, which are valid for any grid or market context, the first objective aims to provide stakeholders as much visibility as possible on the future market design in view of preparing their offers for the offshore wind power tender.